Move to CaymanFree Relocation Checklist

 • Set up a local SIM or reliable roaming plan before handling appointments.

-• Map your closest supermarket, pharmacy, gas station, urgent care, and hardware/home store.
+• Map your closest supermarket, pharmacy, gas station, urgent care, emergency department, and hardware/home store.

-• Keep passport, permit/residency documents, employment letter, references, and proof of funds in one digital folder.
+• Keep passport, permit or residency documents, employment letter, references, source-of-funds evidence, insurance cards, prescriptions, and school records in one digital folder.

 The first month is when most newcomers discover Cayman’s practical friction points.
-Banking can take time, vehicle costs surprise people, utilities require deposits, and health insurance details matter more than expected.
+Banking compliance review varies, utility and telecom setup is property-specific, vehicle decisions affect insurance and commuting, and health-insurance details matter more than expected.

-• If renting, confirm CUC electricity, water, internet, strata rules, hurricane shutters, parking, and garbage collection.
+• If renting, confirm CUC electricity, water, exact-address internet/mobile serviceability, meter readings, strata rules, hurricane shutters, parking, and garbage collection.

-• Decide whether to rent a car short-term, buy used, lease, or import later.
+• Decide whether to rent a car short-term, buy used, lease, or import later, then confirm DVDL, insurance, parking, and commute implications before relying on the car.

-• Review health insurance coverage, deductibles, network access, emergency care, prescriptions, and overseas treatment options.
+• Review health insurance coverage, deductibles, network access, emergency care, prescriptions, dependent coverage, pre-authorization, and overseas treatment options.

 Once the basics are operating, the next priority is fit.
-Test commute patterns, school runs, grocery options, gym/fitness choices, healthcare access, childcare, and evening/weekend routines before locking into longer commitments.
+Test commute patterns, school runs, grocery options, gym and activity choices, healthcare access, childcare, storm-season readiness, and evening/weekend routines before locking into longer commitments.

 • Drive your commute at real peak times, not just on weekends.